 The Government of the Republic of Slovenia is among major ITF donors.
-With regular yearly donations for ITF projects it has contributed more than 13.5 million USD out of which over 4.2 million EUR was contributed through the Department for Development Cooperation and Humanitarian Assistance.
-For the period 2017/2018 an additional amount of 740,000 EUR is allocated for the following projects:
+With regular yearly donations for ITF projects it has contributed more than 16,3 million EUR out of which over 8,2 million EUR was contributed through the Ministry of Foreign Affairs.
+Between 2023 and 2025, an additional amount of 2,260,000 EUR is allocated for the following projects:

 - Support to Mine Detection Centre (MDC) Polyclinic in Kabul, Afghanistan (more information)

 - Assistance to People of Gaza and West Bank in Building Capacities in the Field of Comprehensive Rehabilitation and Mental Health for Victims of Conflicts (more information)

 - Beekeeping as Empowerment Tool For People With Disabilities – Phase 3 (more information)

 - Mine Action Activities in Bosnia and Herzegovina (BiH) in 2023 and 2024 (more information)

 - Explosive Remnants of War Clearance in Iraq (more information)

 - Addressing the Needs of Vulnerable Communities in the Aftermath of NW Syria Earthquake (more information)

 - Supporting Conflict-Affected Communities in Northeast Syria (more information)